metabase/metabase/docs/developers-guide/driver-changelog.md

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to use these namespaces in your driver, but if you did, please update them.

-- The multimethod `metabase.driver/truncate!` has been added.
-This method is used to delete a table's rows in the most efficient way possible.
+- The multimethod `metabase.driver/delete!` has been added.
+This method is used to delete rows from a table.
   This is currently only required for drivers that support the `:uploads` feature, and has a default implementation for JDBC-based drivers.
+Implementations should support transactions if relevant for the given driver.

+- The multimethod `metabase.driver/with-transaction*` has been added.
+This method is used to create a scope within which querying and mutating the contents of tables will be done atomically.
+  This is currently only relevant to drivers that support the `:uploads` feature, and has a default implementation for JDBC-based drivers.
+The method is optional, but will improve the user experience when dealing with failing or concurrent operations on uploaded tables.

 ## Metabase 0.49.1